awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 + If you have never created a DB instance before\.
 + If you are creating a DB instance in an AWS Region you have not used before\.

 Otherwise, if you are on the EC2\-Classic platform, you use DB security groups to manage access to your Amazon RDS DB instances\.
-For more information about the differences between DB security groups and VPC security groups, see [Amazon RDS Security Groups](Overview.RDSSecurityGroups.md)\.
+For more information about the differences between DB security groups and VPC security groups, see [Controlling Access with Amazon RDS Security Groups](Overview.RDSSecurityGroups.md)\.

 **Note**
 To determine which platform you are on, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.